BranchMetrics/branch-deep-linking-public-api/README.md

 #### Parameters

-NOTE: If updating, please send all values.
-Null values or empty keys will wipe that value.

-**app_id** _optional_
-: If you want to update an existing app's settings, specify this to overwrite existing settings

 **user_id** _required_
 : The dashboard user id.
 This will be sent to you by the Branch team to give you access to this API